pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

 }
 ```

 This scenario would fail on the second `Then` step when using `Behat\Symfony2Extension`.

-It happens because
-the kernel is rebooted after each request.
-It causes unstable results and allows for fragile tests.
+It happens because the kernel is rebooted after each request, so that the first `Then` step one uses the same container that is
+used in Behat `Given` step before, but the second `Then` step uses a rebooted container which does not share the same state.
+This might make your tests fragile, eg. when you change assertions order.

 When run with `FriendsOfBehat\SymfonyExtension`, the scenario would fail on the first `Then` step because the service
 state is not shared between Behat and HTTP application.